All-Open/el8-lab/docs/setup/registration.md

     If not, proceed to the next step.

 !!! tip
-    This is step can be skipped if you are running RHEL in Public Cloud.
+    This step can be skipped if you are running RHEL in Public Cloud. <br/>
     Public Cloud instances have RHEL subscription included in instance costs.

 ## Why is Registration Needed?